F0lak/dm_open_ref/ref/proc/icon_states.md

 +   A list of text strings.
 <!-- -->
 **Args:**
-+   Icon+ the icon being accessed
++   Icon: the icon being accessed
-+   mode+ applies to icons larger than one tile when using map_format=TILED_ICON_MAP; see below
++   mode: applies to icons larger than one tile when using map_format=TILED_ICON_MAP; see below